 If you’re logged in with your Proton Mail tab open, a decrypted version is stored in memory, but at this point, they would have direct access to your emails anyway.

 To search your messages’ contents while keeping them private, Proton Mail creates an index of your emails in your browser’s web storage.
 However, this means that:

 - You must create an index of your messages for each browser on each device that you access Proton Mail with.

-- You may not be able to search your messages’ contents if you use your browser in Private (Incognito) mode(new window) because browsers limit access to their web storage in Private mode.
-We therefore recommend against using this search if you are using Private mode.
+- You may be unable to search your messages’ contents if you use your browser in Private Browsing (Incognito) mode because browsers limit access to their web storage in Private mode.
+We therefore recommend against using this search if you’re using Private mode.